Accretion onto a Supermassive Black Hole Binary Before Merger

-The accretion rate peaks quickly as the disk mass is replenished. \item The filling of the Hill sphere is rapid, associated with the largest prograde torque magnitude integrated across the minidisk, and ends with a sloshing pulse carrying a significant portion of the angular momentum and energy of the outer minidisk of BH2 across L1 to BH1. \item With BH2 now orbiting away from the lump, cutting off stream feeding, the minidisk mass starts to diminish, due to both accretion and sloshing mass-transfer to BH1.
-In the beginning of this phase of the cycle the minidisk mass is still near its peak, but the accretion rate has already dropped to near its minimum. \item As the minidisk around BH2 becomes nearly drained, the cycle repeats. \end{enumerate}
+The accretion rate peaks quickly as the disk mass is replenished. \item The filling of the Hill sphere is rapid, associated with the largest prograde torque integrated across the minidisk {(Reynolds stress contributes the most to angular momentum increase during the circularization process: positive prograde torque { translates to} $+\del_r\{R\}<0$ in Figure~\ref{fig:sloshmdotbh2})}.
+As the Hill sphere is filled, the excess becomes partially unbound and forms a sloshing pulse, carrying a significant portion of the angular momentum and energy of the outer minidisk of BH2 across the L1 {Lagrange point} to BH1. \item With BH2 now orbiting away from the lump, {stream feeding ends}, and the minidisk mass starts to diminish {at $t\sim 52050$}, due to both accretion and sloshing mass-transfer to BH1 {(note the start of a sloshing pulse seen in the orange curve)}.
+As the stream feeding cuts off near the beginning of this phase, the minidisk mass is still near its peak, {but the accretion rate drops to near its minimum.} {Thus, { most of the accretion onto a black hole occurs when its minidisk is stream-dominated, and the smallest accretion rates are found in disk-dominated phases, despite the large minidisk mass at those times.}} \item As the minidisk around BH2 becomes nearly drained, the cycle repeats. \end{enumerate}